Modiri Marumo

 Modiri Marumo (born 6 July 1976) is a Motswana former footballer who played as a goalkeeper.

 Club career

 Born in Gaborone, Marumo began his career with Botswana Defence Force.
 He signed for Egyptian side Haras El Hodood in February 2008, becoming the first Botswanan player to play in Egypt's top division.
 He moved to South Africa in August 2010, signing with Bay United.
 He ended his career with Polokwane City, also in South Africa.

 International career

 Marumo earned 85 caps for the Botswana national team between 1997 and 2015.
-In January 2012 he was one of a number of national team players who went on strike over pay.
+In January 2012 he was one of a number of national team players who went on strike over a bonus row, until the president called on the players to put the nation's interest first.
 He initially retired from the national team in February 2012, following the 2012 Africa Cup of Nations, but returned to the national team set up in July 2012.
 He is the only ever goalkeeper to have been sent off in the duration of a penalty shootout.